codybrookshear/ld-be-coding/README.md

 ## Running

-- Run `node index.js` in the root of the project
+- Run `node src/server.js` in the root of the project

+## Testing

+- Run `npm run test` in the root of the project

 ## REST API definition